If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 How to report

-Once you’ve picked whom you’re going to report to, make an appointment with them.
+Once you’ve picked to whom you’re going to report, make an appointment with them.
 Try not to just drop by; it’s better if you have their full attention.
 If you don’t know what to say when you make the appointment, you can just tell them you want to talk about a workplace problem.

 What happens after you report